modelflat/async-rust-scraper/README.md

 - Rust Programming Language
 - Cargo (Rust's package manager)
-- Docker (optional, for containerization)
-- Access to one of the supported databases (SQLite, PostgreSQL, or Redis)
+- Docker (to run a local instance of Postgres and/or Redis)

 ### Installation